apache/druid/docs/querying/filters.md

 ## Search filter

-Search filters can be used to filter on partial string matches.
+You can use search filters to filter on partial string matches.

 ```json
 {